How To Create a Succession Planning Process For Your Business (2024)

 1. Senior Leadership

 At the apex of the organisational hierarchy, senior leaders are the architects of the succession planning strategy.
 They set the tone for the entire process by emphasising the importance of leadership development and creating a culture that values talent cultivation.
-Senior executives are responsible for aligning succession planning with the overall strategic goals of the organisation, ensuring that it becomes an integral part of the company's DNA.
+Senior executives are responsible for aligning succession planning with the organisation's overall strategic goals, ensuring that it becomes an integral part of the company's DNA.

 2. Human Resources (HR) Department